-- 1. Algebra I with a grade of "C" or higher or NHTI's MATH 093C with a grade of "C" or higher. - 2.
-Strong verbal and written English language skills are major considerations for acceptance. - 3.
-Personal interview with Department Head and/or faculty member may be required. - 4.
-Credit for experiential learning, workshops and/or college courses taken at other institutions is available; students interested in receiving credit must supply appropriate documentation and meet with the Director of Admissions and the Department Head. - 5.
+- 1. Strong verbal and written English language skills are major considerations for acceptance. - 2.
+Personal interview with Department Head and/or faculty member may be required. - 3.
+Credit for experiential learning, workshops and/or college courses taken at other institutions is available; students interested in receiving credit must supply appropriate documentation and meet with the Director of Admissions and the Department Head. - 4.
 Students interested in matriculation in a Bachelor teacher preparation program after completion of the Associate Degree are responsible for researching the requirements of such programs and their transfer procedures.